 Face straight on, look at the camera.
 People forget that you should look at the camera and not look at yourself.

-You need to remind yourself to do that, but it makes a big difference for everybody, not just for those who are d/Deaf and hard of hearing, everybody.
+You need to remind yourself to do that, but it makes a big difference for everybody, not just for those who are deaf and hard of hearing, everybody.

 10. Don’t cover your mouth

 While you’re talking or like anytime, not just during the video calls, don’t cover your mouth, because it doesn’t make it easy for us to lipread.

 It’s something that people forget, you get relaxed, you get comfortable, and just going to chill out for a bit and then you end up talking almost like just naturally, you cover your mouth without even knowing that, but that’s not good.

 So don’t cover your mouth, it’s as simple as that.